Hubble Space Telescope Captures UGC~12591: Bulge/Disc Properties, Star Formation and `Missing Baryons' Census in a Very Massive and Fast Spinning Hybrid Galaxy: Discussion

-Summing up all this baryon census with the X-ray halo hot gas mass ${\rm M_{gas,hot}}$ of $4.5\times10^{11} \Msun$, taken as upper limit within 500 kpc from the centre of the galaxy from \citet{2012ApJ...755..107D}, the total baryonic mass of the galaxy becomes $6.87\times10^{11} \Msun$.
+Summing up all this disc baryon census ($\rm M_{gas} + M_{\star} + M_{dust}$) with the X-ray halo hot gas mass ${\rm M_{gas,hot}}$ of $4.5\times10^{11} \Msun$ within 500 kpc from the centre of the galaxy \citep{2012ApJ...755..107D}, the total baryonic mass of the galaxy becomes $(6.46\pm0.20)\times10^{11} \Msun$.
 In Fig.~\ref{fig:btfr_fit}, we have plotted both the total baryonic mass with hot gas contribution and without hot gas on the BTFR along with different samples of galaxies mentioned in figure caption.
 Two best fitting lines of the form $\rm M_{bar} \propto v^{\beta}_{rot}$ are also shown as determined by \citep[][]{2005ApJ...632..859M} ($\rm \beta = 4.0$) and \citep[][]{2016AJ....152..157L} ($\rm \beta = 3.71$).
 We further discuss the implications of BTFR below.